 Notes

-- Pesto: I use store bought pesto but homemade is a great option if you have time.
+- Pesto: I use store bought pesto but homemade pesto is a great option if you have time.

 - Leftovers: For best quality keep potatoes and veggies refrigerated together in a large container for 3-4 days.
 Keep the goat cheese for 4-5 days.